All Episodes

 Then they get outraged at him.

-The the subpoenas to reporters over who they're talking to, the harassment of people who have been giving on background reports to the press, covering up their cameras, not giving enough interviews, not doing enough press conferences, the outrage, the outrage, the outrage.
+The subpoenas to reporters over who they're talking to, the harassment of people who have been giving on background reports to the press, covering up their cameras, not giving enough interviews, not doing enough press conferences, the outrage, the outrage, the outrage.

-But when it comes to the IRS, oh no, no, no big deal there.
+But when it comes to the IRS, oh, no, no, no big deal there.

 Everybody does it.

-Benghazi, oh no.
+Benghazi, oh, no.

-Wasn't their fault.
+It wasn't their fault.

 It was a video.